xttrust/BookMyTable/README.md

 | Verify My Reservations Page Load       | 1.
 Open the My Reservations page.<br>2.
 Check page content. | My Reservations page loads correctly and displays reservations. |        |
 | Check Reservation Details              | 1.
 Open reservation details.<br>2.
 Verify displayed information. | Reservation details are correct and complete. |        |
 | Verify No Reservations Message         | 1.
 Open My Reservations with no reservations.<br>2.
 Check message displayed. | Appropriate message is shown for no reservations. |        |

+## Bugs

+### Fixed Bugs
+- Fixed errors not displayed upon user registration.
+- Fixed an error where placeholder was placed on unsupported HTML elements.
+- Fixed an error where aria-label was misplaced.